 Primary Supervisor: Dr Julie Morrissey, Department of Genetics and Genome Biology

-PhD project title: The effect of air pollution on the interaction between bacteria and bacteriophage.
+PhD project title: The effect of air pollution on the behaviour of bacteria.

 University of Registration: University of Leicester